usnistgov/ocr-pipeline/README.md

 ##### PythonMagick

 This package needs to be manually installed.
-Its version is heavily dependant on your **ImageMagick** version.
+Its version is heavily dependent on your **ImageMagick** version.
 Please visit http://www.imagemagick.org for more information.

 ### Redis

-The only machine needing a Redis installation is the master server.
+Redis needs to be installed on the master server.
 Redis version should be **>= 2.7**.
 Follow Redis installation steps at http://redis.io/download#installation.

 ### Ocropy

-Ocropy is the part of the code converting images to text files.
+Ocropy is required to convert images to text files.
 The code is available at https://github.com/tmbdev/ocropy.
 Make sure it is downloaded and can be launched on all your slaves.

 ### XServer